smithms91/Vex-3/README.md

 - [ ] Finish Stripe Integration. *2
 - [ ] Insights link in footer should bring up a "Premium Only" modal.
 Make a "Premium Only" modal because other things will use it.
+- [ ] If user is premium and using premium colors, when premium is disabled change their color to a default color.
+- [ ] Fix social icons that are images with a background color.
+Need SVG or pure icon.